Cleveland Innovation Project

 - Catalyze a Capital Continuum: Foster and provide access to a robust range of private capital sources to start and scale businesses.

-- Expedite Digital Equity: Ensure every resident has access to in-home high-quality broadband for learning, working, and living by 2022.
+- Expedite Digital Equity: Ensure every resident has access to in-home high-quality broadband for learning, working, and living.

 - Enhance Innovation Zones: Develop the region’s primary innovation geographies—the Health-Tech and Opportunity Corridors.